Skip to main content

 Where:

-• data - response to the called method, can be a scalar or an object, depending on the type of request
+• data - the response to the called method, can be a scalar or an object, depending on the type of request

 $aparser = 'http://127.0.0.1:9091/API';